 “Michael and Jacob Forrer, brothers from an Indiana family of 5 siblings formed Repurposed Grain.
 Building items from reused and reclaimed wood.
 Giving old stock a new purpose.
 As our world has become more digital, there is a newfound appreciation for things handmade, well made, and timeless.
 Wood, hammers, pencils, nails, saws.
 Simple objects used by craftsmen for centuries.
 Most of whom weren’t surfers, fishermen, skateboarders, or rock climbers like the Forrer Brothers.” – JW

-Announcing: “The Forrer Brothers at Mammoth Lakes, CA” – a fly fishing and rock climbing adventure piece with Michael and Jacob Forrer at Mammoth Lakes, CA. Produced for the lifestyle brand and bluetooth speaker company G-Project.
+“The Forrer Brothers at Mammoth Lakes, CA” – is a fly fishing and rock climbing adventure piece with Michael and Jacob Forrer at Mammoth Lakes, CA. Produced for the lifestyle brand and bluetooth speaker company G-Project.

 Camera work: Nils Carlson, Jay Watson